Never Say Never Again: Plot

-Foreign Secretary Lord Ambrose orders a reluctant M to reactivate the double-0 section, and Bond is tasked with tracking down the missing weapons.
-Bond follows a lead to the Bahamas and finds Domino Petachi, Jack's sister, and her wealthy lover Maximillian Largo, who is SPECTRE's top agent.
+M is ordered to reactivate the double-0 section, and Bond is tasked with tracking down the missing weapons.
+He follows a lead to the Bahamas and finds Domino Petachi, Jack's sister, and her wealthy lover Maximillian Largo, who is SPECTRE's top agent.
+Bond has sex with Blush aboard her boat, after which she tries to kill him.
+He then follows Largo's yacht to France, where he joins forces with his CIA ally Felix Leiter and his French contact Nicole.
+Posing as a masseur, Bond gives a massage to Domino, who reveals that Largo is hosting a charity event that evening.
+At the event, Bond beats Largo at a video game and wins money from him, but says he will accept a dance with Domino instead of a check.
+While dancing, Bond informs Domino that her brother was killed on Largo's orders.

-When Largo's yacht heads for Nice, France, Bond goes there and joins forces with his French contact Nicole, and his CIA counterpart, Felix Leiter.
-Bond goes to a health and beauty centre, posing as an employee.
-He gives a massage to Domino, who reveals that Largo is hosting an event at a casino that evening.
-At the charity event, Largo and Bond play a video game called Domination; the losing player of each turn receives electric shocks of increasing intensity in proportion to the amount wagered.
-After losing a few games, Bond wins, and while dancing with Domino, he informs her that Jack had been killed on Largo's orders.
 Returning to his villa, Bond finds Nicole killed by Blush.
-After a chase on his Q-branch motorbike, Bond finds himself in an ambush and is captured by Blush.
-She admits to being impressed with him, and forces Bond to declare in writing that she is his "Number One" sexual partner.
-Bond distracts her with promises, then uses his Q-branch fountain pen gun to kill Blush with an explosive dart.
+He pursues her, but she captures him.
+She then demands that he declare in writing that she was his best sexual partner.
+Bond pulls out a pen to write, then shoots Blush with an explosive dart from the pen.

-Bond and Leiter attempt to board Largo's yacht, the Flying Saucer, in search of the missing nuclear warheads.
-Bond finds Domino and attempts to make Largo jealous by kissing her in front of a one-way mirror.
-Enraged, Largo traps Bond and takes him and Domino to Palmyra, Largo's base of operations in North Africa.
-Largo punishes Domino for her betrayal by selling her to passing Arabs.
-Bond escapes from his prison and rescues her.
+Bond boards Largo's yacht in search of the missing warheads.
+He finds Domino, and attempts to make Largo jealous by kissing her.
+Enraged, Largo traps Bond and takes him and Domino to Palmyra, his base of operations in North Africa.
+Largo punishes Domino for her betrayal by offering her to a group of men, but Bond escapes from captivity and rescues her.

-Domino and Bond reunite with Leiter on a U.S. Navy submarine.
-After the first warhead is found and defused in Washington, D.C., they track Largo to the Tears of Allah, a location below a desert oasis on the Ethiopian coast.
-Bond and Leiter infiltrate the underground facility and a gun battle erupts between Leiter's team and Largo's men in the temple.
-In the confusion, Largo makes a getaway with the second warhead.
+Bond and Domino reunite with Leiter on a US Navy submarine.
+After the first warhead is found and defused in Washington, D.C., they track Largo to the Tears of Allah, a location on the coast.
+Bond and Leiter infiltrate the underground facility and a gun battle ensues between Leiter's team and Largo's men.
+Amidst the chaos, Largo flees with the second warhead.
 Bond catches and fights him underwater.
-Just as Largo tries to use a spear gun to shoot Bond, he is shot with a spear gun by Domino, taking revenge for Jack's death.
-Bond then defuses the nuclear bomb underwater, saving the world.
-Bond retires from duty and returns to the Bahamas with Domino, vowing never again to be a secret agent although Domino doubts his sincerity.
+As Largo is about to shoot Bond with a spear gun, Domino arrives and kills him.
+Bond defuses the warhead, then returns to the Bahamas with Domino.
+He vows he will never return to MI6, but she is skeptical.